JanetMarieDarby/worsley-institute-uk-site/src/pages/index.md

 **Please find below links to:**

 an [Open Letter from Judy Worsley](https://cdn.shopify.com/s/files/1/0605/2718/2031/files/JBW-Open-Winc-Letter.pdf?v=1658776421), highlighting the transmission of the lineage of Classical Five-Element Acupuncture® to hundreds of acupuncturists the world over through J.R.
-Worsley’s teachings, post graduate support, mentoring and master-apprentice-style training, originally set up by J.R. and Judy Worsley, and now hosted by Judy Worsley and the Worsley Institute.
+Worsley’s teachings, post-graduate support, mentoring and master-apprentice-style training, originally set up by J.R. and Judy Worsley, and now hosted by Judy Worsley and the Worsley Institute.

-We are not expecting extensive essays on history and theory of acupuncture, or lots of online reading and research.
-Instead the faculty team guided by Judy Worsley will be offering inspirational, high quality, and thought-provoking, relatable training.
+We are not expecting extensive essays on the history and theory of acupuncture, or lots of online reading and research.
+Instead, the faculty team guided by Judy Worsley will be offering inspirational, high quality, and thought-provoking, relatable training.

 [Programme Structure and Dates](https://cdn.shopify.com/s/files/1/0605/2718/2031/files/WIT_UK_Programme_Structure_Sep_2024_v1.0.pdf?v=1717968536)